TriMates/DRC/README.md

 # DRC

-The code on USPS has been published, and the rest will be published after the acceptance of the paper.
+This is the code on USPS, and the rest will be published after the acceptance of the paper.